Getting Started with Redis Enterprise Software using Docker on Linux

 redis-cli is a simple command line tool to interact with redis database.

-Use “docker exec” to switch your context into the Redis Enterprise Pack container
+Use “docker exec” to switch your context into the Redis Enterprise Software container

 $ docker exec -it rp bash